Congratulations, you’re having a baby!

 Twins are fairly common, and their numbers are increasing.
 In 1980, one in every 53 births resulted in twins.
-Now it’s one in every 30 births, according to the Centers for Disease Control and Prevention.
+Now it’s one in every 30 births, according to the

 Getting prepped for twins doesn’t just mean doubling up on your baby supplies.
 The twin journey begins within, with keeping yourself and your babies healthy.
 That starts during early pregnancy, by making sure you’re eating right and eating enough.

 “Gaining weight in the first trimester of a twin pregnancy is difficult,” says Dr. Sherry Ross, OB/GYN and women’s health expert at Providence Saint John’s Health Center in Santa Monica, California.
 “Morning sickness is so much worse.”

 Try eating small meals more often throughout the day, and eating lots of protein.
 Severe morning sickness that results in weight loss could indicate that you have a severe form of morning sickness called hyperemsis gravidarum (HG).
 This can require a stay in the hospital and treatment with intravenous (IV) fluids.
 Even if you don’t have HG, you could require IV fluids if you vomit too much from morning sickness.